 Aesthetics: The visual character of the special permit segments and the special permit inspection areas will not be changed by the approval of this special permit request, except for a requirement to place line of sight markers, the potential addition or upgrade of valves, and possibility of increased maintenance and repair activity due to increased IM requirements.
-The granting of the special permit will avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.
-Therefore, the issuance of the special permit will not result in aesthetic impacts to the affected special permit segments or special permit inspection areas.
+The objective of the special permit is to avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.
+Therefore, the issuance of the requested special permit will result in minimal aesthetic impacts to the affected special permit segments or special permit inspection areas.